Join us for wine class!

-OTTO hosts wine classes twice weekly.
-These fun and educational experiences are hosted at the standing high-top tables in the front of the restaurant (the Enoteca).
+These fun and educational experiences are hosted at the standing high-top tables in our Enoteca.
 Each class includes tastes of five wines (three reds and two whites, unless otherwise noted) and lasts approximately 90 minutes.
-To complement our selection of wines, classes include the chef’s selection of artisanal cheeses and house-cured meats.
+To complement the wines, classes include the chef’s selection of artisanal cheeses and house-cured meats.
 All classes are led by a Sommelier from OTTO’s knowledgeable and enthusiastic wine team.
-For reference, all classes are $60 per person, unless otherwise noted.
-Please be advised that class prices are exclusive of gratuity.

 Saturday Afternoon Classes at 2:00pm

 B & B, $125 – February 16, 2019

 Barolo and Barbaresco are the two big reds produced in Piemonte.
 Both recipes are the same = 100% Nebbiolo.
 In this class we will talk about these two Piemontese superstars and taste some first-rate examples.

 Just as recently as December 26, 2018 Europe’s largest active volcano, Mt.
 Etna, erupted.
 Even crazier is the fact that this volcano is home to some of Sicily’s hottest wines.
 Be ready to taste some hot (pun intended) wines and talk about what makes Mt.
 Etna a suitable place to grow grapes.